 It’s World Frog Day!

 March 20th is the date we observe World Frog Day.
-When one conjures up images of rainforest frogs, the Red-eyed Leaf Frog may come to mind first.
+When one conjures up images of frogs, it is often rainforest frogs, such as the Red-eyed Leaf Frog which may come to mind first.
 Like the Keel-billed Toucan, this frog has been seen so often in advertising, merchandise, and cartoons that you’d hardly believe it was real.
 But indeed, it is a common and widespread species in Central American rainforests.
 Like other members of the Hylidae, or tree frog family, it has unique fingers and toes whose ends are expanded into adhesive disks that act as suction cups.

 Frogs I’ve been lucky to meet

 The Red-eyed Leaf Frog, Agalychnis callidryas, is just one of over 147 species of frogs and toads that have been identified in Costa Rica alone, and there are likely many more.
 They range in appearance from minuscule Dink Frogs no larger than your pinkie fingernail to 3-pound Cane Toads.
 Some species are familiar to most, like the brightly patterned Red-eyed Leaf Frog.
 Others are known only to those who brave the heat and humidity of a lowland rainforest and look carefully on the undersides of leaves, amongst the leaf litter, and in the axils of epiphytic bromeliads.